Moussa Sow: Lille

 After his contract with Rennes came to an end, the 24-year–old forward signed a three-year deal with Lille OSC on 28 June 2010.
 Sow scored on his debut for Lille in a 1–1 draw away to his former club Rennes.
 But Moussa Sow did not score again in the league until a 90th-minute goal on 19 September gave Lille all three points in a tough home contest against Auxerre.

 Sow scored his first hat-trick for Lille on 13 November 2010, the goals came in a 5–2 away victory to Caen, with both Gervinho and Franck Beria grabbing 90th-minute goals to seal the win.
 Less than a month later on 5 December 2010, Sow netted another hat-trick this time against Lorient.
 His goals helped Lille to a 6–3 win and firmly placed his side into contention for the Ligue 1 crown.
 Lille went into the winter break in sole position of first place, as Sow fired in their only goal in a 1–1 draw with Saint Étienne on 22 December 2010.

 Sow scored his 22nd goal of the Ligue 1 campaign in a 2–2 draw with Paris Saint-Germain on 21 May 2011.
 The result ensured that Lille would secure their first Ligue 1 title since 1954.
 Sow scored his third hat-trick, on the final day of the season, as Lille tied the knot on their championship season with an emphatic 3–2 victory over former club Rennes.
-Sow was the top scorer 2010–11 season with 25 league goals and also contributed with three assists and been in the Team of the Year.
+Sow was the top scorer of the 2010–11 season with 25 league goals and also contributed with three assists and been in the Team of the Year.